 If you wish to get married while in Korea you can obtain a civil marriage under Korean law.
 Marriage is a civil procedure in Korea, and performing a religious ceremony only does not constitute a legal marriage.
-For your marriage to be legally recognized in Korea and hence, legally recognised in Canada, you and your fiancé (e) must be free to marry, must report and register your marriage to the appropriate civil authorities.
+For your marriage to be legally recognized in Korea and hence, legally recognized in Canada, you and your fiancé (e) must be free to marry, must report and register your marriage to the appropriate civil authorities.

 You cannot get married at a Canadian embassy or consulate.
 Canadian consular officials do not perform marriage ceremonies, and they do not have to attend a marriage ceremony in a foreign country.
 Marriages that are legally performed in a foreign country are usually valid in Canada, and you do not need to register them in Canada.
 While consular officials are not authorized to perform marriage ceremonies, we can, however, notarize necessary documents for a civil marriage in Korea.